Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Visit our Pin Nailers Explained – Pin Nailer vs Brad Nailer, What Are They, How Do They Work, What Are They Used For & Buying Guide for more information!

 Roofing Nail Gun

 Roofing nail guns, true to their name, are ideal for fitting new roofs.
-When you attach fibreglass or asphalt shingles on a rooftop, these nailers will come in handy.
-You need to be weary of the depth-drive adjustment so that not too much power goes through the shingle.
+When you attach fiberglass or asphalt shingles to a rooftop, these nailers will come in handy.
+You need to be wary of the depth-drive adjustment so that not too much power goes through the shingle.

 The nails have large flat heads to allow you to control the power.
-It is different from other nailers because they use coil type pins that are not same as regular fasteners.
-The benefit of using coil type nailers is that they can hold more nails at a time in the magazine.
+It is different from other nailers because they use coil-type pins that are not the same as regular fasteners.
+The benefit of using coil-type nailers is that they can hold more nails at a time in the magazine.

 Not only this but they to improve nailers ergonomics by keeping the load in the center of the magazine.
 Here is an example of a roofing nailer, the DeWalt DW45RN which is readily available on Amazon!